mrDIMAS/DmitrysEngine/README.md

 * [Shooter](https://github.com/mrDIMAS/Shooter) - 3d shooter game that I writing using this engine.

 ## Tutorials
 * Can be found in `tutorials` folder.
 Why there is only few tutorials?
-Because API of engine is not stabililized yet.
+Because API of engine is not stabilized yet.

 ## Features
 * Single compilation unit - no need to build as separate library: just add `de_main.h` and `de_main.c` to your project.